14 Convincing Reasons Why Money Can’t Buy Happiness

 Giving back to the community and not thinking of yourself can bring more happiness than all the money in the world.
 Think about what matters to you and find ways to help with those causes.
 Common practices include volunteering, donating, creating programs, or starting a fundraising campaign.

 At the end of the day, money will still contribute to life satisfaction somewhat to a happier you.
-While we are saying that money is not everything, and it truly is not, you have to realize that the world is full of things money cannot buy.
+While we are saying that money is not everything and truly is not, you must realize that the world is full of things money cannot buy.
 And you probably do realize this!

 What other “money” sayings do you love?
 Tell us in the comments!